francdr/MultiScaleABM/README.md

 ### 🧪 Output

-A normalized vector of relative viral load over time — suitable for use in transmission models.
+A vector of viral load over time — suitable for use in transmission models.

 ## 📊 Plotting Viral Load Trajectories